It’s spring, and many of our kids are getting more active. Baseball, softball, and dance recitals are the activities of the season.

-Helmets for cycling, football, and skiing are a must for protecting your child’s brain!
-Use protective athletic gear appropriate for your kid’s sport, like eye protection, mouth guards, and cups.
-Don’t forget to make sure your kid’s athletic shoes are the right size with supportive insoles inside.
+Helmets for cycling, football, and skiing are a must for protecting your child’s brain.
+Use protective athletic gear appropriate for your kid’s sport.
+Do they need eye protection, mouth guards, or cups?
+Make sure your kid’s athletic shoes are the right size with supportive insoles inside.

-Injury rates are higher in athletes who have not adequately prepared physically.
-Good form develops a strong movement pattern that reduces over strain.
-Coaches and athletic trainers are knowledgeable about how to progress thru aerobic conditioning, strength training and agility conditioning.
-Make sure you are knowledgeable about your child’s training program, and understand the proper form for avoiding injuries.
+Injury rates are higher in athletes who have not prepared their bodies.
+Good form develops a strong movement pattern that reduces excessive strain.
+Coaches and athletic trainers can guide aerobic conditioning, strength training, and agility conditioning.
+Make sure you are knowledgeable about your child’s training program.
+Understand proper form for avoiding injuries.

 Never train into pain.
 Teach your child to listen to their body.
 It’s best to decrease training time and intensity if pain or discomfort develops.
-Stop training and speak to a medical professional or athletic trainer to discuss the possibilities of injury or injury prevention strategies.
+Stop training if there is pain.
+Speak to a medical professional or athletic trainer.
+Discuss the possibilities of injury or injury prevention strategies.

 Keeping the focus on fun and skills development will build character in your child.
 Winning isn’t the most important thing in youth sports.
 Reward your kids for trying hard, and for improving their skills.
-Remember that sports should be FUN and the goal is for your kids to learn lifelong physical activity skills.
-Fond memories of youth athletic activity improves chances of adult athletic activity.
+Sports should be FUN.
+The goal is for kids to learn lifelong physical activity and skills.

-If your child complains of non-specific muscle or joint problems, fatigue, or experiences a dip in grades, they may be experiencing burnout.
-Sit down for a heart-to-heart talk about their sports participation.
+Signs of burnout include non-specific muscle or joint problems, fatigue, or a dip in grades.
 Often, the surest path to burnout is to play the same sport season after season.
 If your child is showing signs of burnout, try to avoid the pressure of playing every sport year round.
+Sit down for a heart-to-heart talk about your child’s sports participation.
 Decide together to take one season off a year.

 We’ll do our best to get your kid out of pain, and back into sports.